 In deciding on the most appropriate form of business organization, the specific needs of the enterprise must be assessed.
-Factors which require particular consideration include: the complexity of the organization, the nature of the business, transferability of interests, participation in management, extent of liability, financing aspects and tax implications (both in Canada and in the home jurisdiction of a non-resident investor).
+Factors that require particular consideration include the complexity of the organization, the nature of the business, transferability of interests, participation in management, extent of liability, financing aspects and tax implications (both in Canada and in the home jurisdiction of a non-resident investor).

-In deciding on the most appropriate form of business organization, the specific needs of the enterprise must be assessed"
+In deciding on the most appropriate form of business organization, the specific needs of the enterprise must be assessed.

-03 Corporate Governance
+Corporate Governance

-Corporate governance standards for public companies in Canada are set out in the corporate statutes and in securities laws and regulations.
-In recent years, many of the changes in governance standards in Canada have been the result of pressure from institutional investors and investor advocacy groups.
+In recent years, many of the changes in governance standards and best practices in Canada have resulted from pressure from institutional investors and investor advocacy groups, as well as evolving governance trends that have developed globally.